Unusual Comparisons: An ED Original content style, where we take 2 very opposite and different items and show you, exactly how similar they might be.

 It has been found that young adults, people in their 20s have been suffering from acute depression today more than ever.
 There is a new kid on the mental-health welfare block: The Quarter Life Crisis.

-Every case, every situation, every individual is unique.
+Every case, every situation, and every individual is unique.
 But thematically they corroborate the same disappointment with an intense peculiarity: Now that they have grown up, what’s next?
 Every issue seems magnified, every situation a rat race.

 Teenage was almost a piece of cake, no matter how good or bitter.
 But now, you are right here, right now.